XGovFormBuilder/x-gov-form-community/form-terminology/form-builder-components.md

 - reduce the complexity of making forms
 - help teams to focus on the most important parts of their service like content design

-### Common features of form builders

-There are a number of form builders available and they have common features and functionality including:

-- a user interface to help design, edit and visualise a form
-- form components (for example, single questions, multiple questions)
-- form templates
-- design and layout tool
-- form logic
-- integration to backend systems (for example, case management or data stores, GOV.UK Notify, Address finder)

 ### Things to consider when developing or buying a form builder

 If you are considering developing or buying a form building your should aim to make sure it: